ChironSZTE/cave-of-chiron/_pages/topics/docker/index.md

 In this document I'll briefly introduce Docker, and the common operations of it you may need to use.

 If you are a student at SZTE, and doing the "Rendszerfejlesztés 2" course in the spring semester of 2023, you are welcome at [the course forum](https://www.coosp.etr.u-szeged.hu/Scene-718272/Forum-2760968) if you need help, or if you have feedback.
-If you have feedback, I believe you can also open an issue at the [Cave of Chrion](https://github.com/ChironSZTE/cave-of-chiron) Github repository, and tag it as a bug.
+In the latter case, I believe you can also open an issue at the [Cave of Chrion](https://github.com/ChironSZTE/cave-of-chiron) Github repository, and tag it as a bug.
+{: .notice}

 ## Introduction

 Docker is a popular **containerization platform**.
-The point of containerization platforms is that as a developer/project maintainer, you can package your software for a system with all the dependencies that it needs to properly run, instead of relying on the user (system administrator) to find the _correct_ versions of the _correct_ packages.
+The point of containerization platforms is that as a developer/project maintainer you can package your software for a system with all the dependencies it needs to properly run, instead of relying on the user (system administrator) to find the _correct_ versions of the _correct_ packages.
-It is usually also easier for the user.
-You will see why.
+It is usually also easier for the user, because the software (-stack) has been pre-configured.

 However it is also important to mention that this is not a suitable solution for all compatibility problems.
 Such tools are not for end users.
+{: .notice--warning}

 With Docker, any software you run is packaged into a "container".
 A container is like a regularly installed operating system, but most usually one based on Linux, and without a graphical environment.
 However it's important to note that these are not limitations, but how things are usually done, for practical reasons.